 Mastectomy surgery refers to the procedure of surgically removing one or both of the breasts, either partially or completely.
-Mastectomy surgery
+Mastectomy surgery or breast

 Average Mastectomy costs are € 4,518, based on Mastectomy prices from 14 clinics.
 Cheapest Mastectomy cost is € 2,371 where Mastectomy prices can go up to € 9,500.